alexmurphy6194/LMS/README.md

         }
 ```
 ### Fixed null ApplicationID bug
-   Originally the save changes button on the Edit view of the JPChecklist view redirected student back to Index page, but now Index is Admin only.
-Instead the student had to be redirected to the StudentIndex view.
-However because the student's ApplicationID was never actually used on the Edit view, it would come back as null to the Controller even though it was a part of the  view's model.
-When the student was redirected back to the StudentIndex page it no longer had the user's ID and no longer displayed their checklist or allowed for changes.
-In order to correct this I had to use a Html.HiddenFor(model => model.ApplicationUserId) on the Edit view so that it would bind to the JPChecklist edit method in the Controller, and then render the correct view.
-It now operates functionally, allow student to save changes and being redirected to proper page with changes showing.
+   In the JPChecklist 'Edit' view, the student can save changes to their progress checklist for the Jop Placement Program.
+They are then redirected to the StudentIndex view.
+We were running into an issue where the students ApplicationUserID, which is how we identify them and get the correct data to display, was not being passed from the Edit view back to the StudentIndex.
+I came to learn that although the model on the Edit view contained the ApplicationUserID, since it was never used on the view explicitly, it would come back as null to the Controller and the StudentIndex view would render incomplete, no longer displaying the relevant student's information.
+In order to correct this, I had to use a 'Html.HiddenFor(model => model.ApplicationUserId)' on the Edit view so that it would bind to the JPChecklist Edit method in the Controller, and then be passed properly to the StudentIndex view.
+It now operates functionally, allow students to save changes and redirects them to the page with changes showing.
 ```
 <h4>JPChecklist</h4>
     <hr />